How to submit a short film to Cannes

 - Short films that do not exceed 15 minutes in length, including credits

-The registration deadline is 4 March 2016.
+The registration deadline for the next festival is March 18, 2024.

 Point 4 (films that have not been shown on the Internet) is becoming an issue, of course.
 So choose carefully how you intend to market your short.
 But if you are not planning your production, marketing and distribution properly, you might as well stop filming right now anyway.